 We consider your education to be a special opportunity and we ensure our leaders and faculty take this partnership seriously.
-As one of Florida’s Top Hospitals (US News & World Report, 2017-2018 “Best Hospitals” rankings and a Nationally Ranked center for Gastroenterology and GI surgery), patients from around the world come to us for health and hope.
-Our guiding principle is “patients first” and our motto is to “act as a unit”.
+As one of Florida’s Top Hospitals U.S. News & World Report, 2019-20 “Best Hospitals” rankings and a Nationally Ranked center for Gastroenterology and GI surgery patients from around the world come to us for health and hope.
+Our guiding principle is “patients first” and our motto is to “act as a unit.”
 We promote innovation, honor compassion, and respect the contribution of every individual for the health of our patients and the success of the organization.

-The research grants and contracts of the Digestive Disease Institute, in collaboration with the Lerner Research Institute on the main campus of Cleveland Clinic, provide unique opportunities for our residents to collaborate with our world class physicians and researchers and to present their findings at regional and national conferences.
-Our research projects aim to discover new disease mechanisms, diagnostic techniques and improve the quality & safety of care of the surgical treatment options for our patients
+The research grants and contracts of Cleveland Clinic's Digestive Disease Institute, in collaboration with the Lerner Research Institute at Cleveland Clinic's main campus, provide unique opportunities for our residents to collaborate with our world class physicians and researchers and to present their findings at regional and national conferences.
+Our research projects aim to discover new disease mechanisms, diagnostic techniques and improve the quality & safety of care of the surgical treatment options for our patients.

 We want to take this opportunity to express our sincere wishes for your future success, and are confident that our program will provide an ideal environment to help foster and mentor you.
 With the broad, passionate interests of our faculty and wide-ranging basic science, educational and clinical research opportunities, our program is uniquely suited to prepare physicians for careers as cutting edge clinicians, clinical investigators, and excellent surgeons.
 Please do not hesitate to contact us if you are interested in learning more and please include us in your future considerations.

 Thank you and we look forward to receiving your application.

 Raul J. Rosenthal, MD

 Emanuele Lo Menzo, MD